BackReturn Home

 Whenever we are using a GUI, we usually refer to a specific location on a drive as a "folder".
 Whenever we are using a CLI, we usually refer to a specific location on a drive as a "directory".
 Directories and folders are equivalent.

 People often use the terms "file" and "folder" interchangeably.
 However, it can sometimes be helpful to differentiate between the two.
 A "file" is something with a particular extension.
-Files can be documents (with extensions like .txt or .pdf), images (with extensions like .jpg or .png), audio (with extensions like .mp3 or .ogg), videos (with extensions like .mp4 or .avi), and so on.
-Folders can contain files or other folders.
-Please do not get these terms confused!
-Again, folders are locations, files are things.
+Files can be:

 Microsoft Windows uses letters like "C:\" to specify different drives.
 GNU+Linux does not do this.
 Instead, all drives are treated as if they are part of a single directory.

-Whenever you open the Shell, you will see something that looks like this:
+Whenever we open the Shell, we will see something that looks like this...

 username@machinename: ~$ ■

-The tilde ~ means that we are in our "home directory" (i.e.: where all of our user folders are located).
+The tilde ~ means that we are in our "home directory" (i.e.: where all of the user folders are located).
+It is called "home" because that is where we keep our personal files.

-To find out the directory that you are in at any given moment, type in pwd and press ENTER.
-This will give you the "address" of your location, a list of folders separated by forward slashes /.
-The letters pwd mean "print working directory", and the "working directory" is your current location.
+To find out the directory that we are in at any given moment, type in pwd and press ENTER.
+This will give us the "address" of our current location within the File Tree, a list of folders separated by forward slashes /.
+The letters pwd mean "print working directory", and the "working directory" is our current location.

 To get a list of everything within this directory, type ls and press ENTER.
 The letters ls mean "list", and a list of folders and/or files should pop up.
 Any text in blue is the name of another directory.

-To change directories (i.e.: to open up a folder), type cd followed by space, then the name of that directory, and press ENTER.
-You will see the text in front of the cash sign $ change to show that you are now within a different directory.
+To change directories (i.e.: to open up a folder), type cd followed by space, and then the name of that directory.
+Press ENTER.
+We will see the text in front of the cash sign $ change to show that we are now within a different directory.
 The letters cd mean "change directory".

-We can jump to any directory that we want if we know its address.
+We can jump to any directory that we want if we know its address within the File Tree.
 Therefore, we have to distinguish between where we were previously (i.e.: our "relative path"), and the actual address of our current location (i.e.: our "absolute path").
-To go back to the directory that we were just in (i.e.: along our relative path), type in cd followed by a space, then a hyphen -, and press ENTER.
-To go up a folder (i.e.: along our absolute path), type in cd followed by a space, then two periods, and press ENTER.
+To go back to the directory that we were just in (i.e.: along our relative path), type in cd followed by a space, and then a hyphen -.
+Press ENTER.
+To go up a folder (i.e.: along our absolute path), type in cd followed by a space, and then two periods.
+Press ENTER.
 To reiterate:

 cd - takes us to the directory that we were in previously